 Still, natural short nails were also popular.
 During the 2000s, bedazzled nails were popular with neon colors and studded jewels.

 Nowadays coffin and stiletto styles are popular as well as oval and almond shapes for nails.
 As for color, it is pretty much up to the wearer’s choice especially now that there are a wide variety of color palettes available.

 Another trend is popular is the DIY nail art.
 Channels and tutorials catering to all types of audiences those who are amateurs and those who are professionals, everyone can try their hand at DIY nail art.
 Anyone can check a tutorial if they do not have very fancy tools.
 As for the fashion updates for 2017 two striped nails, metallic nails, tangerine and toffee nails according to Elle.

 Parenting is perhaps one of the lifestyle categories that have seen the greatest amount of change.
 It has to do with social reform.
 In today’s world, it is increasingly common for mothers to be full-time workers and earning money.

 According to the stats by Pew Research Center, there are 8.6 million single working mothers and 5.1 million married working moms in the US.
-In an article of Forbes Kelly Phillips, highlights the benefits of a working mother which is increased household income, which helps her invest more in the things her children want such as “summer camp, sports and rehearsals” and while the author says “could we survive without my income?
-Of course, we could.
-Would we want to?
-I’m not so sure.”
+In an article of Forbes, Kelly Phillips, highlights the benefits of a working mother.
+This is about increased household income, which helps her invest more in the things her children want such as “summer camp, sports and rehearsals”.

 Today, understanding what is lifestyle and parenting involves both parents.
 It is very different from what lifestyle was just a few decades ago when it was a tradition for women to be homemakers and men to be breadwinners.